maybebyte/anthesis/freebsd-entertainment-center.md

     # portmaster audio/sndio graphics/drm-kmod multimedia/libva-intel-media-driver multimedia/libvdpau-va-gl x11/xorg misc/unclutter-xfixes multimedia/kodi multimedia/kodi-addon-inputstream.adaptive

-After confirming that you want to build everything, detach from the `tmux` session (`CTRL-b d` is the default binding.
+After giving permission to `portmaster` to build everything, detach from the `tmux` session (`CTRL-b d` is the default binding.
 Alternatively, create a second window with `CTRL-b c` and issue `tmux detach`).
 Then, kill the SSH connection and take a fifteen minute break or so.

 Once that initial fifteen minute break is over, SSH in and `tmux attach` to see if there were any errors encountered early on that need to be addressed.
 It's tedious to wait several hours only to realize that `portmaster` wasn't actually compiling anything for most of that time.
-Now that you've done so, you can truly relax, because compiling Kodi and Xorg on a single board computer isn't too speedy.
+Now it's time to relax.
+Compiling Kodi and Xorg on a single board computer isn't too speedy.

 #### Reviewing installation messages